 When interest rates increased, the higher interest rates created a recession.
 Again, higher than necessary interest rates create unemployment, foreclosures, bankruptcies, closure of small businesses (which reduces competition), depresses world trade.

-Zero bound interest rates deprive retirees of needed income, reducing their ability to consume, which reduces demand, and consumption during the recession cycle.
-Very low interest rates increases senior poverty rates.
+Zero-bound interest rates deprive retirees of needed income, reducing their ability to consume, which reduces demand, and consumption during the recession cycle.
+Very low-interest rates increase senior poverty rates.
 With less income from interest income, seniors spend their savings.
 After their savings are depleted seniors must turn to government programs to maintain themselves.
-As the baby boom generation retires at 10,000 people, or more a month, this situation will become worse.
-The depletion of the savings of seniors increases government expenditures and deficits, unless taxes are raised.
+As the baby boom generation retires at 10,000 people or more a month, this situation will become worse.
+The depletion of the savings of seniors increases government expenditures and deficits unless taxes are raised.

 With the 2% Policy enacted, people with money investments would remain in money investments, or productive investments, during the high appreciation/inflation cycle, which increases supply, and reduces demand, without raising the cost of production and consumption as higher interest rates do.

 When the Fed is making interest rates increase or decrease, the Fed is making an educated guess on how the economy will be performing up to six months in the future.
-The Fed tries to be correct on it’s predictions, but most of the time their monetary policies are lagging, or premature to the economic cycle.
+The Fed tries to be correct in its predictions, but most of the time their monetary policies are lagging, or premature to the economic cycle.